rohan-development/navimix/README.md

 - Search any song outside of library (available on deezer) and have it playback via streaming
 - Fetch cover art for above songs

 Navimix acts as a translation integration layer between the deezer api, deemix, navidrome, and subsonic.
 It is designed to run on top of navidrome (or any compatible subsonic server) and add functionality.
-Navimix is still very much under development, with many new features being added.
+It is still very much under development, with many new features currently under development.

 Feel free to fork the repository or open a thread with suggested features!